canonical/github-runner-operator/src-docs/lxd.py.md

 exists(name: 'str') → bool
 ```

-Check whether a LXD profile of a given name exists.
+Check whether an LXD profile of a given name exists.